xolatgames/Tower-Defense/README.md

 The Tower Defense game where you can build towers agains enemies.

-Just Drag&Drop towers for defensing the Castles!
+Just Drag&Drop the towers for defensing the Castles!

-It's just Portfolio, nothing more!
+It's just My portfolio, nothing more!

 https://github.com/xolatgames/Tower-Defense/assets/64919860/d1062ce4-1ea6-46e8-8d92-2b92551168b1